 Both/And: Releasing Control Can Actually Give You More

-Both/And means Priya can be excellent at her job and not need to prove it in every interaction.
+Both/And means Mei can be excellent at her job and not need to prove it in every interaction.
 She can trust her team and still care about quality.
 She can let something be finished without it being flawless.
-In therapy, the shift isn’t from perfectionism to carelessness — it’s from perfectionism to discernment.
+In therapy, the shift isn’t from perfectionism to carelessness.
+It’s from perfectionism to discernment.
 She learns to direct her considerable energy toward what actually matters, rather than scattering it across every surface in a frantic attempt to be beyond reproach.

 The Systemic Lens: The System That Created Your Perfectionism